 print_r($arr_body);

-In the case of ‘application/x-www-form-urlencoded’ POST request, you can POST parameters as follows.
-Here, instead of ‘json’ you should use ‘form_params’.
+In the case of application/x-www-form-urlencoded request, you will post parameters as follows.
+Here, instead of json you should use form_params.

 <?php